Planning For a Healthier Muscatine County

 - Td/Tdap boosters

 - Annual flu vaccine

-Maternal Health Services can help pregnant women in Cedar, Louisa and Muscatine counties.
-We seek to encourage healthy behavior for mothers in order to deliver healthy babies.
+The Healthy Pregnancy Program can help people who reside in Louisa and Muscatine counties.
+We encourage healthy behaviors to deliver healthy babies for all.

 We work to help protect the community against threats such as health pandemics (viral outbreaks & influenza), biological or chemical agents and natural disasters.